When “if” is not enough: Superpowers for IFTTT

 In the setup phase you use the web interface to build and test the conditional statements.

-In the usage phase, Apilio interacts a lot with the IFTTT Maker Channel and can therefore interact with anything that connects to IFTTT.
+In the usage phase, Apilio interacts a lot with the IFTTT Webhooks Service and can therefore interact with anything that connects to IFTTT.
 Thanks to this, you can now combine input from devices and services (that would not speak to each other otherwise), make smart decisions and trigger actions.

 Apilio does for instance give me a hint in the morning when it is wise to pick up the umbrella.
 I used it to build an simple home security system with my Netatmo Weather Station (and I can activate it on my Apple Watch!).
 And most importantly: It helped me gaining the Swarm mayorship in my office be reminding me every workday if I forgot to check in :-).

 The possibilities are endless, since Apilio is a toolbox — like a very simple programming language.
 Many users use Apilio to automate the lights, to control the air conditioning or to close the garage door at night if it was left open.

 The downside of the flexibiliy: Apilio is not optimized for the non tech-savy users (but that will hopefully change sometime).
 Give apilio.io a try and send me your feedback.
 I’m looking forward to hear about your ideas!

 Updated January 5th 2018 to reflect the renaming of the “Maker Channel” to “Webhooks Service”.